TheGaurav123/portfolio/README.md

-## Deployment
+## Setup

-To deploy this project run
+To Setup this project run

 ```bash
   npm install